standard-for-public-code/standard-for-public-code/criteria/make-contributing-easy.md

 ## What this does not do

-* Guarantee others will reuse the codebase.
+* Guarantee others will contribute to the codebase.

 ## How to test